Chloroplast: Differentiation, replication, and inheritance

+Plastid types (interactive diagram).
+Plants contain many different kinds of plastids in their cells.

 Chloroplasts are a special type of a plant cell organelle called a plastid, though the two terms are sometimes used interchangeably.
 There are many other types of plastids, which carry out various functions.
 All chloroplasts in a plant are descended from undifferentiated proplastids found in the zygote, or fertilized egg.
 Proplastids are commonly found in an adult plant's apical meristems.
 Chloroplasts do not normally develop from proplastids in root tip meristems—instead, the formation of starch-storing amyloplasts is more common.

 In shoots, proplastids from shoot apical meristems can gradually develop into chloroplasts in photosynthetic leaf tissues as the leaf matures, if exposed to the required light.
 This process involves invaginations of the inner plastid membrane, forming sheets of membrane that project into the internal stroma.
 These membrane sheets then fold to form thylakoids and grana.

 If angiosperm shoots are not exposed to the required light for chloroplast formation, proplastids may develop into an etioplast stage before becoming chloroplasts.
 An etioplast is a plastid that lacks chlorophyll, and has inner membrane invaginations that form a lattice of tubes in their stroma, called a prolamellar body.
 While etioplasts lack chlorophyll, they have a yellow chlorophyll precursor stocked.
 Within a few minutes of light exposure, the prolamellar body begins to reorganize into stacks of thylakoids, and chlorophyll starts to be produced.
 This process, where the etioplast becomes a chloroplast, takes several hours.
 Gymnosperms do not require light to form chloroplasts.

 Light, however, does not guarantee that a proplastid will develop into a chloroplast.
 Whether a proplastid develops into a chloroplast some other kind of plastid is mostly controlled by the nucleus and is largely influenced by the kind of cell it resides in.